zekaouinoureddine/Opinion-Transformers/README.md

 # Analysis of the evolution of advanced transformer-based language models: experiments on opinion mining

-In **[Analysis of the Evolution of Advanced Transformer-based Language Models: Experiments on Opening Mining]()**, we analyzed Transformer-based models.
+In **[Analysis of the evolution of advanced transformer-based language models: experiments on opinion mining]()**, we analyzed Transformer-based models.
 Further, we performed experiments on the IMDb dataset to help researchers and production engineers to which approach they should pay more attention.

 ## Table of Contents
 - [Tech Stack](#tech-stack)